scummvm/scummvm/doc/docportal/use_scummvm/the_launcher.rst

 Help
 ^^^^^^

 Displays a list of keyboard shortcuts for the game.
+Note that this is not available for all games; refer to the :doc:`../settings/keymaps` tab for keyboard shortcuts.

 Return to Launcher
 ^^^^^^^^^^^^^^^^^^^^^